Zimbabwean boxer dies after knockout in fight

 "For now we will focus on the burial, and then we will sit down and look at the issues," Zimbudzana told BBC Sport Africa at Zimunya's burial on Wednesday.

-A statement from the ZNBWCB said that "all the necessary medical procedures were followed and emergency medical assistance was provided at the venue before he was taken to hospital."
+A statement from the ZNBWCB said that "all the necessary medical procedures were followed and emergency medical assistance was provided at the venue before he was taken to hospital".

 Zimunya took several blows to the head before being knocked out in the third round of a six-round fight.